damballa/parkour/README.md

 - [Deployment][deployment] – Running Parkour applications on a Hadoop cluster.
 - [Reference][api] – Generated API reference, via [codox][codox].

+## Contributing

+There is a [Parkour mailing list][mailing-list] hosted by [Librelist](http://librelist.com/) for announcements and discussion.
+To join the mailing list, just email parkour@librelist.org; your first message to that address will subscribe you without being posted.
+Please report issues on the [GitHub issue tracker][issues].
+And of course, pull requests welcome!

 ## License

 Copyright © 2013 Marshall Bockrath-Vandegrift & Damballa, Inc.